Terminal-2 icon

 Board your terminal with a one-time password

-From software version 1.94, you can use the one-time password (OTP) to board payment terminals that are still in the inventory at the company or merchant level.
-This is convenient if you have a large number of stores and don't want to assign terminals in your Customer Area before shipping them.
-It removes the risk of assigning a terminal to the wrong store because the terminals are boarded on the spot.
+You can use the one-time password (OTP) to board payment terminals that are still in the inventory at the company or merchant level.
+This is convenient if you have a large number of stores and do not want to assign terminals in your Customer Area before shipping them.
+It removes the risk of assigning a terminal to the wrong store, because the terminals are boarded on the spot.

-Because boarding with a one-time password consists of several Management API calls, you need to implement logic in your system to trigger this.
-For example, when your store personnel scans the barcode on the terminal screen, your system gets the ID of the terminal and assigns it to the correct store.
+Because boarding with a one-time password consists of several Management API calls, you need to implement logic in your system to trigger these calls.
+For example, when your store personnel scans the barcode on the terminal screen, your system gets the ID of the terminal and assigns the terminal to the correct store.

 How it works

-1. The store personnel turn on the payment terminal and connect it to the network.
+1. Store staff turns on the payment terminal and connects the terminal to the network.

-2. The store personnel scan the barcode on the terminal screen or enter the terminal's one-time password in their device.
+2. Store staff scans the barcode on the terminal screen or enters the terminal's one-time password.

-3. Using the logic that you implemented, your system makes an API call with the one-time password to get the ID of the terminal.
+3. You make an API call with the one-time password to get the ID of the terminal.

-4. The device then makes an API call to assign the terminal with that ID to the store.
+4. You make an API call to assign the terminal with that ID to the store.

-5. Once assigned, the terminal downloads the configuration and is ready to process transactions.
+5. After being assigned, the terminal downloads the configuration and is ready to process transactions.

 Board the terminal

-otpQuery Returns one or more terminals associated with the one-time passwords specified in the request.
+otpQuery Set this to the one-time password.
+The call will return one or more terminals associated with the specified one-time password.
 If this query parameter is used, other query parameters are ignored.

-3. Use the id of the terminal from the response to assign the terminal to your store.
+3. Make a POST /terminals/{terminalId}/reassign request using the id of the terminal in the URL, to assign the terminal to your store.
 The terminal automatically boards to the store that you specified in the assignment request.

 4. The terminal automatically downloads the configuration.